meltano/meltano/docs/docs/guide/v3-migration.md

 sidebar_position: 21
 ---

-_Note: This document is still a work in progress.
-Expect further changes, coming soon._

-The following list includes all recommended migration tasks as well as breaking changes in Meltano version 3.0.
+The following list includes all recommended migration tasks as well as breaking changes in Meltano version `3.0.0`.

 ## Recommended